jberk03/RWD/README.md

-# Rudimentary Responsive Site
+## Rudimentary Responsive Site

-HTML5
+Medium:
-CSS3
+HTML5 & CSS3

-Adding a sample school assignment to git.
+A sample school assignment to git.

+The primary objectives were:
+1. provide a site that will display elegantly on different viewports
+     @viewport { width: auto; }
+     @media all and (max-width : 768px)
+     @media all and (max-width : 480px)
+     @media all and (max-width : 314px),
+3. provide a navigational menu based solely off CSS,
+     a. several drill downs
+3. keep accessibility in mind (for example, links - hovered, focus, visited),
-The primary objectives were to provide a site that would display elegantly on different viewports.
-It was requested that media queries and essential SEO also be coded so if the page were to be used it passed Googles ranking and search paramaters.
+4. include media queries and essential SEO so if the page were active it passed Googles ranking and search paramaters

+Note:  Some elements were made a bit outlandish to emphasize the feature.